signet-framework/case-study/pages/case-study/design-decisions/dedicated-broker.md

 To ensure global consistency, it is imperative for Deploy Guard to access the documents from a **central repository**.
 While an online version control system such as Github[^1] could serve as a central repository, we made the decision to develop a dedicated broker.
 This choice allows us to provide features that are specifically tailored to contract testing.

-We will discuss the tradeoffs of this decision in the following sections.
+We will discuss the trade-offs of this decision in the following sections.

 ## The Positives